CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 cumulus@switch:~$
 ```

+{{%notice warning%}}
+The rebalance command can cause some packet loss.
+{{%/notice%}}

 {{< /tab >}}
 {{< /tabs >}}

-To show the next hop for a specific source or group, run the `show ip pim nexthop` command:
+To show the next hop for a specific source/group, run the `show ip pim nexthop` command from the vtysh shell:

 ```
 cumulus@switch:~$ sudo vtysh